-Now, here are our favorite ways to use it:
+Here are our 6 favorite ways to use coconut oil.

 Before you spend money on a product designed to remove makeup, consider using coconut oil to do the trick.
 You can use a cotton ball and just a bit of oil and use it to wipe eye makeup off.

 If your skin is not oily, you can do all over your face to remove the last bits of foundation after cleansing.
 Those with oily skin may be better off using grapeseed oil to remove facial makeup.

 Dry hair got you feeling less than glamorous?
 Coconut oil can help with that, too.